noahehall/theBookOfNoah/0current/appdev/frontend/figma.md

   - a right + left says stretch this to the frame
   - etc
 - set fix position when scrolling, e.g. for a top nav bar frame

+###### inspect panel

+- generally available in viewer mode when you select a frame
+- shows you everything a developer needs

+###### export panel

+- for exporting assets, e.g. icons / images
+- supports png, jpg, svg and pdf

+## figjam

+- collaboration tool for brainstorming, developing and organizing ideas
+- figjam files are different than design files
+  - but you can copy and paste elements between them